aindick/CS-230-Software-Design-The-Gaming-Room/README.md

 - What did you do particularly well in developing this documentation?

-  I think i did really well explaining the pros and cons of each operating system.
+  I think I did really well explaining the pros and cons of each operating system.

 - What about the process of working through a design document did you find helpful when developing the code?